 Our VAT Services

-We are chartered accountants who specialise in handling all aspects of UK VAT for both UK based and overseas sellers.
+We handle all aspects of UK VAT for both UK based sellers.
 If you need it, we can also help point you in the right direction with EU VAT and Intrastat declarations.

-In the most basic sense, VAT is sales tax.
-However, what makes it unusual and complex for most, is that although it is charged on consumers, you–the business owner, actually collected it on behalf of HMRC.
+VAT is a sales tax, it is designed to tax the end user of a product or service.
+What makes it unusual and complex for most, is that although it is charged on consumers, you–the business owner, actually collected it on behalf of HMRC.
 Yes, HMRC has outsourced their tax collecting to you, and yes, they take it very seriously if you fail to collect it properly.

 The rules change depending on whether you are a UK-based business selling in the UK, or an overseas business selling in the UK.
 Here is what you need to know: